melatroid/autoPyPlusPlus/README.md

 # Practice

 - For clean usage, **do not change existing names or paths of files** — create new projects instead.
-- Press the "Save As" button often when making changes to settings.
+- Press the "Save" button often when making changes in your project settings.

 ---